Commanding general of Army Recruiting receives third star

+Maj.
+Gen. Johnny Davis, U.S. Army Recruiting Command commanding general, received his call to service in the garden of his grandfather – a World War II veteran.

+More than three decades ago, conversations with his granddad brought Davis to this pivotal moment today, receiving his third star.

-From left to right: Chief of Staff of the Army Gen. Randy George and Stacy Davis pin Maj.
-Gen. Johnny Davis, U.S. Army Recruiting Command commanding general, with his third star promoting him to lieutenant general during his promotion ceremony, Jan.
-15, in Waybur Theater at Fort Knox, Kentucky.
-Stacy is the wife of Lt.
-Gen. Davis.
+Chief of Staff of the Army Gen. Randy George promoted Davis to long-awaited lieutenant general and presided over Davis’ ceremony held in Waybur Theater at Fort Knox, Kentucky, Jan.
+15.

+“Johnny is an example of someone who commits to the job at hand,” George said.
+“In 2022, we tasked Johnny to lead the Army’s most pressing challenge – Army recruiting.”

+According to George, in fiscal year 2022, the Army missed its recruiting goal by 25% – about 15,000 short of the active-duty goal.

 |Date Taken: